 Timothy Au-Yeung, Online Learning Systems Administrator

 Tim Au-Yeung is the Online Learning Systems Administrator for the University of Windsor.
-He is responsible for the administration and configuration of the Blackboard Learn System used at the University of Windsor.
+He is responsible for the administration and configuration of the Brightspace system used at the University of Windsor.
 He holds a Bachelor of Education and Bachelor of Mathematics from the University of Windsor.
 He is also a licensed teacher in the province of Ontario.

 CEI, room 2252